-Shapely legs
+Shapely Legs

 Louis XIV of Bourbon (1638-1715) was the King of France from 1643 till 1715 (he became King when he was 5 years old!).
 He ruled without the first minister between 1661 and 1715, which was a precedent and a break-up with centuries-old tradition.

 He saw himself as the direct representative of God who gave him a divine right to rule.
-He wielded the absolute power and handed it to monarchy which would endure until the French Revolution in 1789.
-He chose the sun as his emblem and cultivated the image of an omniscient and infallible “Roi-Soleil”- “Sun King” (that’s why we can see multiple representations of him as Apollo, who was the god of sun).
+He wielded absolute power and handed it to the monarchy which would endure until the French Revolution in 1789.
+He chose the sun as his emblem and cultivated the image of an omniscient and infallible “Roi-Soleil”- “Sun King” (that’s why we can see multiple representations of him as Apollo, who was the god of the sun).
 His most memorable phrase is “L’État, c’est moi” which means “I am the State”.

 He has left behind some truly impressive architectural achievements, such as the Les Invalides building complex, the Place Vendôme, and the elegant Champs-Elysées boulevard.
-We cannot forget his biggest enterprise, the renovation of Palace of Versailles, the manifestation of unlimited power and his incredible wealth.
+We cannot forget his biggest enterprise, the renovation of the Palace of Versailles, the manifestation of unlimited power and his incredible wealth.

 Louis loved to dance.
-He would organize shows in one of his favourite rooms in Versailles, the Hall of Mirrors.
+He would organize shows in one of his favorite rooms in Versailles, the Hall of Mirrors.
 One could see castle concerts, theater performances, and especially Louis’ beloved dancing quadrilles.
 His Majesty himself would dress up in various costumes and even perform in these dances!

 He appointed Italian ballet master and composer Jean-Baptiste Lully as “music master of the royal family,” while Molière wrote plays for him.